|Posted by Anna Belleforte on November 22, 2018 at 12:25 AM||comments (0)|

 |Posted by Anna Belleforte on May 30, 2018 at 2:45 PM||comments (0)|

 Buildings are tangible evidence of history.
 Even the newer ones should be able to tell us something about the past, if done right, i.e. when sympathetic to local values and truths as expressed through architecture.
-Many of these lots are being filled in with modern, democratic concrete.
+Many of these lots are being filled in with modern, cheap concrete.
 Because the construction industry goes on.
 It’s understandable, but also what a shame to lose sight of the hand-laid brickwork, the beautiful textures resulting from river silts (of which bricks are made) and the ‘wabi-sabi’ – great Japanese terms describing the qualities of simplicity, imperfection, uniqueness and solitude.
 Exactly the features of these spaces.